Arowana vs Apistogramma: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Arowana and Apistogramma.
 Arowana requires moderate levels of exercise and engagement, while Apistogramma needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Activity level parity means time commitment is similar; other factors should decide.
 Arowana owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Apistogramma.
 Under-exercised fish of either species develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison